openrundev/docs/content/docs/Configuration/Authentication.md

 ca_cert_file="/data/certs/ca2.crt"
 ```

 defines two client_auth configs: `cert_test1` using ca1.crt and `cert_test2` using ca2.crt.
-Apps can be updated to use this auth config by running `app update-settings auth cert_test1 /myapp` or `app update-settings auth cert_test2 /myapp`.
+Apps can be updated to use this auth config by running `app update auth --promote cert_test1 /myapp` or `app update auth --promote  cert_test2 /myapp`.

 Any API call to the app has to pass the client certificates.
 Using curl, the call would look like: